rubenwardy/minetest_modding_book/_en/map/environment.md

 minetest.set_node(pos, { name = "air" })
 ```

-In fact, remove_node will call set_node with the name being air.
+In fact, remove_node is just a helper function that calls set_node with `"air"`.

 ## Loading Blocks